Unseasoned And Sexy: Draya Michele Tried Making Fried Chicken Again And Still Got Clowned

 Draya’s Fried Chicken Returns

-Remember a couple of years ago when Draya Michele dropped an IG video of her fried chicken and it was an absolute disaster.
+Remember a couple of years ago when Draya Michele dropped an IG video of her fried chicken and it was an absolute disaster?
 Babies were crying.
 A national emergency was declared.
 Nobody was safe from the terror she unleashed.

 Draya is a good sport because she decided to come back with a new chicken recipe for the world to see.
 Way to go.